scipy-conference/scipy_proceedings/papers/shujie_fan/pmda.rst

 The parallelized RMSD analysis in :code:`pmda.rms.RMSD` scaled well only to about half a node (12 cores), as shown in Fig. :ref:`fig:rmsd` A, D, regardless of the length of the trajectory.
 The efficiency dropped below 0.8 (Fig. :ref:`fig:rmsd` B, E) and the maximum achievable speed-up remained below 10 for the short trajectory (Fig. :ref:`fig:rmsd` C) and below 20 for the long one (Fig. :ref:`fig:rmsd` F).
 Overall, using the multiprocessing and either Lustre or SSD gave the best performance and shortest time to solution.
-These results were consistent with findings in our earlier pilot study where we looked at the RMSD task with Dask and found that multiprocessing with both SSD and Lustre gave good single node performance but, using distributed, did not scale beyond a single *SDSC Comet* node :cite:`Khoshlessan:2017ab`.
+These results were consistent with findings in our earlier pilot study where we had looked at the RMSD task with Dask and had found that multiprocessing with both SSD and Lustre had given good single node performance but, using distributed, had not scaled well beyond a single *SDSC Comet* node :cite:`Khoshlessan:2017ab`.

 .. figure:: figs/Total_Eff_SU_rms.pdf